SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-24.md

 - When auto-scaling is created, ansible will connect to AWS to fetch the IP_addresses of the newly created servers (using auto-scaling).
 How ansible will fetch IP_addresses dynamically ?
 - If you want to run update to the all the web instances then "ansible-instance" should connect to AWS and fetch instances with name "web" which are present in us-east-1 region.
-We use "ansible ec2 inventory" Go through the "web.aws_ec2.yaml" file in the VS. Paste the content of "web.aws_ec2.yaml" in the server in CD location using "vim web.aws_ec2.yaml"
+We use "aws ec2 inventory" Go through the "web.aws_ec2.yaml" file in the VS. Paste the content of "web.aws_ec2.yaml" in the server in CD location using "vim web.aws_ec2.yaml"
 - Make sure to install "botocore and boto3" then only plugins will work.